blesner/red1z/README.md

 ## Error Reporting
 `red1z` uses exceptions, and all derive from `red1z::Error` which in turns derives from `std::runtime_error`.

-## Quickstart
+## Usage
-Here is a simple exemple of how `red1z` handles input and ouput.
-The idea is to be able to use any type (under conditions, discussed later) as Redis values **and** keys, and have a strongly typed C++ API on top.
-In a nutshell, every value returned as a `SimpleString` or `BulkString`, can be interpreted with a type.

 The entrypoint of `red1z` is the `red1z::Redis` class, each (except for transactions) redis command has a corresponding method (lowercased) on `red1z::Redis`

 You can specify the result type for every command (where relevant) as a template parameter `T` or just use the default of `std::string`.
 If the command may return no value (like `get<T>`) the returned type is `std::optional<T>`.

+The idea is to be able to use any type (under conditions, discussed later) as Redis values **and** keys, and have a strongly typed C++ API on top.
+In a nutshell, every value returned as a `SimpleString` or `BulkString`, can be interpreted with a type.

 Commands come in two forms: the *direct* form and the *bound* form:
 ### Direct form